Skip to Main Content

 Fannie and Freddie have added fuel to the fire.
 There’s just no question, said Paul Bradley, president of ROC USA, which helps residents finance the purchase of their communities.
 This competition to provide the lowest cost loans to park investors and their grab for market share helped fuel this.

-RE: Huntington Beach, California / HBMHRC
+RE: Huntington Beach, California / MHRC

 Thu, Apr 13, 2023 – Mobile home residents in Huntington Beach, who say they have been feeling the heat for the last couple of years, are supporting a new bill that could ease some of their rent concerns.